-Yes.
-College students are typically covered under their parents' car insurance, as long as they live at the same address as their parents when not at school.
+College, university and trade school students are typically covered under their parents' car insurance, as long as they live at the same address as their parents when not at school.
 Review your specific policy to see if your child is covered.

-Yes.
-And now you have another reason to push your child to study hard: Students with solid grades may qualify for a good student discount.
+Students with solid grades may qualify for a good student discount.